-The CWRU Department of Ophthalmology and Visual Sciences recognizes the need to expose residents to the research process to foster their development as critical thinkers and as cutting- edge clinicians and surgeons.
+The Case Western Reserve University Department of Ophthalmology and Visual Sciences and UH Eye Institute recognizes the need to engage residents in the research process to foster their development as critical thinkers and as cutting- edge clinicians and surgeons.
 Other factors to develop a formal commitment to research for each resident in the program include:

 - Meet RRC competency requirement